Who is considered a Transfer Applicant?

 - Be in good standing and eligible to re-enroll at your last college or university attended;

-- Meet campus and/or program impaction requirements, as applicable; and
+- Meet major-specific criteria requirements, as applicable; and

 - Regardless of residency, if you have not attended a high school/secondary level education institution where English was the principal language of instruction for at least three years full time, or have not completed a transferable college-level English Composition course from a United States post-secondary institution, with a grade of 'C' or better, you must obtain a minimum English Language Proficiency Exam score.